samaher21/Yoga-Poses-Deep-learning/README.md

 ## Data Description:

-The dataset we selected is from Keggel [**Yoga Pose Image classification dataset**](https://www.kaggle.com/shrutisaxena/yoga-pose-image-classification-dataset).
+The datasets we selected are:

+- from Keggel [**Yoga Pose Image classification dataset**](https://www.kaggle.com/shrutisaxena/yoga-pose-image-classification-dataset),the whole dataset.

+- from the website [**New Dataset for Yoga Pose Classification**](https://laurencemoroney.com/2021/08/23/yogapose-dataset.html),200 pictures for eash poses.

+- from kaggel [**Yoga Pose Image classification dataset**](https://www.kaggle.com/shrutisaxena/yoga-pose-image-classification-dataset),around 100 pictures for eash poses.
 Which contains 5 Classes Tree Pose
 Warrior1 Pose
-Downward Dog Pose and about 6000 pictures.
+Downward Dog Pose and about 3478 pictures.

 ## Tools: